Rlocksley/DNMC/README.md

 Please feel free to write more train()  methodes to test especially DNMC^2 on more complicated problems, i dont have the calculation power at the moment.

 It learns the Copy Function through time and some similar problems.
+It is also able to learn permutations of the copyfunction.

 I dont know if it is turing complete, if someone has an idea how to proof it please write me.